Elango-Sagravia/movie_suggestions/outstatic/content/articles/movies-like-saltburn.md

 ![Two characters from A Simple Favor clinking martini glasses in a modern kitchen](/images/a-simple-favor-kitchen-drinks-g4NT.png)

-*Anna Kendrick and Blake Lively in A Simple Favor (2018).
+*source-Anna Kendrick and Blake Lively in A Simple Favor (2018).
 Source: IMDb*

 **Director:** Paul Feig